swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Just like Om.

+Hopefully the former gave you some food for thought.
+A compile to JavaScript language that uses data structures slower than the native ones provided by JavaScriopt is globally faster for rich user interfaces.

+Chew on that.

+What follows is a pretty technical description which I don't think will be everyone's cup of tea.

 ## How it works

 My friend Brandom Bloom has been bugging me for ages to give React a